Armagh railway station: Proposals

 As of 2013, it was reported that a future reopened railway line to Portadown was under consideration.
-Then minister for Northern Ireland's Department for Regional Development, Danny Kennedy, indicated possible railway restoration plans.
+The then minister for Northern Ireland's Department for Regional Development, Danny Kennedy, indicated possible railway restoration plans.
 In proposals, published in 2014, the Armagh Line was also included in a list of potential projects.

+The All-Island Strategic Rail Review published in 2023 recommended the reinstatement of services to the station as part of a line between Mullingar and Portadown.